 by Mark Longley, Chief Strategy and Business Development Officer, Parata Systems

 Changes from the pandemic have been recognized as beneficial, and the expectation is that pharmacies can thrive if they keep meeting the needs of customers in this manner — there can’t be any reverting back to January 2020.
-The solution is a trend we are seeing across the pharmacy industry — innovate with automation — especially in centralized services.
+The solution is a trend we are seeing across the pharmacy industry — innovate with automation — especially in centralized services and pharmacy software.

 Pharmacy Forward | A New Pharmacy System Leads to New Initiatives

-Health Care Partners of South Carolina switched to Computer-Rx for its enhanced reporting features, and was surprised with the added benefits that came along with the workflow features.
+Health Care Partners of South Carolina switched to Computer-Rx for its enhanced reporting features, and was surprised by the added benefits that came along with the workflow features.

 Exclusive Web Content | Success Through Customer Engagement

 Three case studies show how pharmacy retailers use the Epicor Eagle point-of-sale system to create customer interactions that are memorable and build engagement.
-Find out the strategies to reap the rewards of long-term engagement, loyalty, and advocacy toward your business.
+Learn about strategies to reap the rewards of long-term engagement, loyalty, and advocacy for your business.

 Feature | Two Goals for Any Pharmacy